Positroids, knots, and $q,t$-Catalan numbers: Main results

 \begin{enumerate} \item What is the number of points in $\Pio_f(\F_q)$ over a finite field $\F_q$ with $q$ elements? \item What are the Betti numbers of $\Pio_f$ considered as a complex manifold? \end{enumerate}

 These two questions are related by the \emph{mixed Hodge structure}~\cite{Del71} on cohomology.
-The cohomology ring $H^\bul(\Pio_f)=H^\bul(\Pio_f,\C)$ of an open positroid variety is of Hodge-Tate type, and we have a \emph{Deligne splitting}
+The cohomology ring $H^\bul(\Pio_f)=H^\bul(\Pio_f,\C)$ of an open positroid variety is of Hodge--Tate type, and we have a \emph{Deligne splitting}

 Since $\Pio_f$ is smooth, we have that $H^{k,(p,p)}$ vanishes unless $k/2\leq p \leq k$.
 We view \eqref{eq:DS} as a bigrading on $H^\bul(\Pio_f)$ and let $\Poincf q,t)$ be the suitably renormalized (see~\eqref{eq:Poinc_MHT_dfn}) \Poincare polynomial of this bigraded vector space, called the \emph{mixed Hodge polynomial}.